 Portugal’s non-habitual resident tax regime (NHR) should also be of interest to Bitcoin traders.
 Tax is usually paid on a sliding scale in Portugal, although those who declare tax residency in the country can also benefit from the NHR regime, which allows individuals of high cultural and economic worth to enjoy lucrative tax reductions and exemptions.

-In theory, all banks in Portugal accept Bitcoin, as it has been officially declared by the Portuguese financial authorities as the same as any other currency.
+In theory, all banks in Portugal accept Bitcoin, as the Portuguese financial authorities have officially declared it as the same as any other currency.
 However, some banks in the past few years have been known to block transactions of Bitcoin and other cryptocurrencies, supposedly after allegations of fraud.
 Millenium BCP and Activobank are two such banks that are alleged to have blocked cryptocurrency transactions.

 Golden Visa program and cryptocurrency in Portugal